sebo-b/TicFocuser-ng/README.md

 5) $ make
 6) $ sudo make install

-To use this driver, open in KStars the profile editor and enter TIC Focuser for the focuser driver.
+To use this driver, open in KStars the profile editor and enter Tic Focuser for the focuser driver.

 I have written and tested this program using the Tic T825 controller.
 For my nema17 stepper with gearbox, I have also updated the current limit in the a.m.
-TIC control center.
+Tic control center.
 Please be careful and also read related section in the Userguide, before touching.

 Disclaimer: